 There are several different ways to use the cannabis plant in order to attain its therapeutic benefits; each may be more effective for certain symptoms or circumstances, and can be used in a manner that promotes its safety and efficacy.

-Print the BCCCS Safe and Effective Use of Cannabis Pamphlet and take it to your health care practitioner, distribute it to your community, or have it on hand for your own reference.
+Print the BCCCS Safe & Effective Use of cannabis pamphlet and take it to your health care practitioner, distribute it to your community, or have it on hand for your own reference.

 On this page you will find information that will help you use cannabis safely and effectively, including:

 - using the whole plant

 - options for safer smoking

 Please note that the following should not be construed as the giving of advice or the making of a recommendation and it should not solely be relied upon as the basis for any decision or action.
 It is based on our research and experience.
 Every individual, however, is different in terms of how they find benefit from cannabis.
 Additional resources are provided for your information.

 The whole cannabis plant may be efficiently utilized.
 The flower (“bud”) is the most resinous and therefore potent part of the plant.
 This makes the bud ideal for smoking.
 The leaves (“shake”) and stems are less resinous, and therefore are better suited for baking and making tinctures.

 Modes of Ingestion

 Smoking: Smoking is the easiest way to find the appropriate dosage since the effects are usually felt within 30-60 seconds, and develop fully within 5-15 minutes.
 The effects may last from 30 minutes to 5 hours.
 It is ideal to smoke as little as possible in order to reduce costs and respiratory irritation.
 We recommend you take 1-2 puffs and wait 15 minutes in order to find the right dosage.
 Increase dosage as necessary.